Complete Meltdown: Sixers Blow 26-Point Lead In Loss To Hawks, Down 3-2 In Series

-PHILADELPHIA (AP) — Trae Young and the Atlanta Hawks pulled off a playoff comeback for the ages against the Philadelphia 76ers to move within a victory of the Eastern Conference Finals.
+PHILADELPHIA (CBS/AP) — Trae Young and the Atlanta Hawks pulled off a playoff comeback for the ages against the Philadelphia 76ers to move within a victory of the Eastern Conference Finals.

+“This one stings, this one hurt, but we need to do our job when we get to Atlanta,” Ben Simmons said.
+“We got to go get the win, obviously we’re capable of doing that.
+We know what we are capable of doing as a team, gotta go do it.”READ MORE: Fans Sound Off After 76ers Blow 26-Point Lead In Game 5 Loss To Atlanta Hawks

+Head coach Doc Rivers is confident the 76ers will win on Friday night, forcing a Game 7.

 The Hawks won in Philadelphia for second time in the series and can advance to the conference final for the first time since 2015 with a victory Friday night in Atlanta.